yooha1003/gisd/README.md

 ## Tips
 + If you want to search images with multiple keywords, just use <b> '_' </b> between keywords
-+ If you want to separated image group with multiple keywords, just use <b> ',' </b> between keywords.
++ If you want to separate defferent image groups with multiple keywords, just use <b> ',' </b> between keywords.
 This option will give you multiple grouped results.

 ## Outputs
 * <font size=4>_Searched images in keyword named folder_</font>